-182 Animals.
+- 191. Animals.
 When passing animals, drive slowly.
 Give them plenty of room and be ready to stop.
 Do not scare animals by sounding your horn, revving your engine or accelerating rapidly once you have passed them.
 Look out for animals being led, driven or ridden on the road and take extra care.
 Keep your speed down at bends and on narrow country roads.
 If a road is blocked by a herd of animals, stop and switch off your engine until they have left the road.
-Watch out for animals on unfenced roads.
+Watch out for animals on unfenced roads. - 192.
+Horse Riders and Horse-Drawn Vehicles.

-183 Horse riders and horse-drawn vehicles.
 Be particularly careful of horse riders and horse-drawn vehicles especially when overtaking.
 Always pass wide and slowly.
 Horse riders are often children, so take extra care and remember riders may ride in double file when escorting a young or inexperienced horse or rider.
 Look out for horse riders' and horse drivers' signals and heed a request to slow down or stop.
-Take great care and treat all horses as a potential hazard; they can be unpredictable, despite the efforts of their rider/driver.
+Take great care and treat all horses as a potential hazard; they can be unpredictable, despite the efforts of their rider/driver. - 193.
+Older Drivers.

-184 Older drivers.
 Their reactions may be slower than other drivers.
 Make allowance for this.

-185 Learners and inexperienced drivers.
+194. Learners & Inexperienced Drivers.
 They may not be so skilful at anticipating and responding to events.
 Be particularly patient with learner drivers and young drivers.

-Other vehicles
+Other Vehicles

-186 Emergency and Incident Support vehicles.
-You should look and listen for ambulances, fire engines, police, or other emergency vehicles using flashing blue lights and sirens or flashing headlights, or other Incident Support vehicles using flashing amber lights.
+- 195. Emergency and Incident Support Vehicles.
+You should look and listen for ambulances, fire engines, police or other emergency vehicles using flashing blue lights and sirens or flashing headlights, or other Incident Support vehicles using flashing amber lights.
 When one approaches do not panic.
 Consider the route of such a vehicle and take appropriate action to let it pass, while complying with all traffic signs.
 If necessary, pull to the side of the road and stop, but try to avoid stopping before the brow of a hill, a bend or narrow section of road.
 Do not endanger yourself, other road users or pedestrians and avoid mounting the kerb.
-Do not brake harshly on approach to a junction or roundabout, as a following vehicle may not have the same view as you.

-187 Powered vehicles used by disabled people.
-These small vehicles travel at a maximum speed of 12 km/h.
+Do not brake harshly on approach to a junction or roundabout, as a following vehicle may not have the same view as you. - 196.
+Powered Vehicles used by Disabled Persons.
+These small vehicles travel at a maximum speed of 12 km/h. - 197.
+Large Vehicles.

-188 Large vehicles.
 These may need extra road space to turn or to deal with a hazard that you are not able to see.
-If you are following a large vehicle, such as a bus or articulated lorry, be aware that the driver may not be able to see you in the mirrors.
-Be prepared to stop and wait if it needs room or time to turn.
+If you are following a large vehicle, such as a bus or articulated lorry, be aware that the driver may

-189 Large vehicles can block your view.
+- not be able to see you in the mirrors.
+Be prepared to stop and wait if it needs room or time to turn. - 198.
+Large vehicles can block your view.
 Your ability to see and to plan ahead will be improved if you pull back to increase your separation distance.
 Be patient, as larger vehicles are subject to lower speed limits than cars and motorcycles.
-Many large vehicles may be fitted with speed limiting devices which will restrict speed to 90 km/h even on a motorway.
-190 Buses and coaches.
+Many large vehicles may be fitted with speed limiting devices which will restrict speed to 90 km/h even on a motorway. - 199.
+Buses and Coaches.
 Give priority to these vehicles when you can do so safely, especially when they signal to pull away from stops.
-Look out for people getting off a bus and crossing the road.

-191 Vehicles with flashing amber beacons.
+Look out for people getting off a bus and crossing the road. - 200.
+Vehicles with flashing amber beacons.
 These warn of a slow-moving or stationary vehicle or abnormal loads, so approach with caution.